A Tool Bottleneck Framework for Clinically-Informed and Interpretable Medical Image Understanding: Introduction

 To address this, we propose the \frameworkname{} (\frameworkabbr{}), a tool-use framework for medical image understanding that composes VLM-selected and clinically-informed tools with a learned Tool Bottleneck Model (TBM).
 Our framework is illustrated in Figure~\ref{fig:arch}.
 First, for a given task and image $\bm{x}$, a VLM selects the best tools from a pre-specified toolbox.
 This toolbox consists of multiple tools that each extract clinically-relevant features from a given image and modality.
 For example, the toolbox might include tools for histopathology, like nucleus segmentation or a cell typing tool, as well as tools for dermatology, like lesion segmentation or pigment network detection.
 Second, our proposed TBM takes as input $\bm{x}$ and the VLM-selected tools and passes $\bm{x}$ through each tool; the tools outputs are fused by a learned neural network which outputs a prediction.
 Inspired by Concept Bottleneck Models~\cite{koh2020concept}, TBMs flow information through a bottleneck layer, but generalize this layer to handle both spatially-localized features at the pixel-level as well as image-level scalar attributes.

 We find that \frameworkabbr{} not only overcomes limitations of state-of-the-art tool-use frameworks, but also yields predictors that are more interpretable and clinically-grounded.
+In particular, ours is the first work to incorporate clinically-grounded priors for tool use using a neural-network based composition.
 Our contributions are as follows: \begin{itemize}[noitemsep, topsep=0pt] \item We propose the \frameworkname{} (\frameworkabbr{}) for clinically-informed and interpretable tool-use for medical image understanding, which uses a medical VLM to select the tools most relevant for the image and task, then composes the selected tools to make a prediction with a learned Tool Bottleneck Model (TBM). \item We propose a simple yet effective strategy for TBMs to handle arbitrary tool selections. \item In tasks derived from histopathology and dermatology, we demonstrate on-par to superior performance compared to state-of-the-art baselines while being more interpretable, with particular gains in data-limited regimes. \end{itemize}